Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

 Summarize:

-If you are looking for a laptop in both categories (Gaming segment and Business Segment), then Dell Inspiron 16 Plus 7620 is the best option.
+If you are looking for a laptop in both categories (Gaming segment and Business Segment), then the Dell Inspiron 16 Plus 7620 is the best option.
 The laptop comes in a thin, lightweight laptop with an eye-catching design and outstanding performance, thanks to the Core i7-12700H CPU and RTX 3060 GPU combo.
 Further, based on Nvidia Studio Certification and various benchmark results, the laptop covers not only the gaming segment but also the productivity segment as well.

 The laptop we received for review has the above specifications and is currently priced at $1,949.
 However, if you are low on budget, you can also get the Inspiron 14 Plus series, which provides the same kind of design and aesthetics but has a bit lower specifications and size.